 What We Don't Like

-You cannot escape the fact that Saniflo toilets are the most expensive on the market.
-This version is slightly cheaper than other models, but you are still going to spend a lot of money to own one.
+Saniflo toilets are among the most expensive on the market.
+This model is not at the high end of the brand’s price scale but you will still need to spend a lot of money to buy one.

 Build Quality Issues